Skip to content

 Why factory farming is a problem and subject to criticism

-• Housing in stables without daylight
+• Keeping in stables without daylight

 • Separation from dams directly after birth